kubewarden/kubewarden-controller/crates/kwctl/cli-docs.md

 Other fields, such as `rules`, `matchConditions`, `objectSelector`, and `namespaceSelector`, are ignored.

 A YAML file may contain multiple Custom Resource declarations.
 In this case, `kwctl` evaluates each policy in the file using the same request during each evaluation.

 **Usage:** `kwctl run [OPTIONS] --request-path <PATH> <uri_or_sha_prefix_or_yaml_file>`

+It respects standard proxy environment variables when downloading policies:
+- HTTP_PROXY or http_proxy: proxy server for HTTP requests
+- HTTPS_PROXY or https_proxy: proxy server for HTTPS requests
+- NO_PROXY or no_proxy: comma-separated list of hosts to exclude from proxying

 ###### **Arguments:**